passbolt/go-passbolt-cli/README.md

 - Setup Enviroment Variables
 - Provide the Flags manually every time

-Note: you can also just store the serverAddress and your Private Key, if your Password is not set it will prompt you for it every time
+Note: userPrivateKey is the actual Private Key and not a path to a file.
+You can also just store the serverAddress and your Private Key, if your Password is not set it will prompt you for it every time

 # Usage